flexera-public/policy_templates/cost/budget_report_alerts/README.md

 - _Budget Alert Type_ - can be "Actual" or "Forecasted".
 Actual Spend alerts are based off incurred costs.
 Forecasted Spend alerts are based off monthly runrates.
 - _Degree of Summarization_ - Determines if budget should be tracked as a whole or per dimension groups, with possible values of Summarized or By dimensions.
 - _Unbudgeted spend_ - parameter that allows including or excluding unbudgeted funds in the calculation
-- _Threshold Percentage_ - Threshold to raise the alert if reach, represented by a number between 0 and 100.
+- _Threshold Percentage_ - Threshold to raise the alert if reached
 - _Email addresses_ - A list of email addresses to notify

 ## Cost